wgnr/delilah-resto/README.md

 ### 3. Endpoints Description
 The endpoints are detailed in [this YALM file](./design/API/delilah-resto-API-spec.yml) and they were designed following the [OPEN API specifications](https://swagger.io/specification/#:~:text=Introduction,or%20through%20network%20traffic%20inspection.) and the suggestions of [this handbook](https://pages.apigee.com/rs/apigee/images/api-design-ebook-2012-03.pdf).

-A detailed [documentation file](./design/API/delilah-rsto-API-Documentation.html) is provided but instead, I encourage you to copy the content of the [YALM file](./design/API/delilah-resto-API-spec.yml) and paste it into the [Swagger Editor](https://editor.swagger.io/#) for a more clear view.
+A detailed [documentation file](./design/API/delilah-rsto-API-Documentation.html) is provided but instead, I encourage you to copy the content of the [YALM file](./design/API/delilah-resto-API-spec.yml) and paste it into the [Swagger Editor](https://editor.swagger.io/#) for a clearer view.

 ### 4. Endpoints Testing
 A complete list of functional endpoints with examples are included in [this file](./test/delilah-resto-endpoints.postman_collection), you only have to import them in the [Postman](https://www.postman.com/) application.